splunk/salo/docs/src/gettingstarted.rst

 configurations can be defined in the ``output.yaml`` file.
 This file can also be customized to ensure generated event logs are saved in the desired location.

-As an example, configure the output  for ``salo.events.zeek.dns.DNSModel``, we would create:
+As an example, to configure the output  for ``salo.events.zeek.dns.DNSModel``, we would create:

 .. code-block:: yaml